iotaledger/hornet/docs/getting_started/installation_steps.md

 > Please note: Hornet uses an in-memory cache and so it is necessary to provide a grace period while shutting it down (at least 200 seconds) in order to save all data to the underlying persistent storage.

-Please continue to [post-installation steps](../post_installation/post_installation.md) to properly configure Hornet.
+See more details on how to configure Hornet under the [post installation](../post_installation/post_installation.md) chapter.

 ### Example of systemd unit file
-Assuming the Hornet binary is extracted to `/opt/hornet` together with configuration files, `systemd` unit file would be:
+Assuming the Hornet executable is extracted to `/opt/hornet` together with configuration files, please find the following example of a `systemd` unit file:

 ```plaintext
 [Unit]